gsicard/syrah/README.md

         return features.astype(np.float32), label.astype(np.float32)
 ```

-If the dataset consists in multiple syrah files, a `SyrahConcatDataset` object can be created from a list of `SyrahDataset` objects:
+If the dataset consists of multiple syrah files, a `SyrahConcatDataset` object should be created from a list of `SyrahDataset` objects:

 ```python
 from syrah.utils.data import SyrahConcatDataset